dotboxes/pingbot/README.md

 Has a setimage feature.

 Unfortunately, the most important command of this program cannot be listed as a slash command due to Discord's API limit on discord.interactions.
-That's why its not in the cogs file.
+That's why its not in the cogs folder.